ArinTorney/cpp-tools-and-codes/tutorials/c++/To choose a code editor.md

 ### Packages: ~2,500 written in Python as .sublime-package(zip), .sublime-theme(JSON), .sublime-color-scheme
 ### Manage Packages: Package Control
 ### UI: Graphical
 This is a cross platform code editor written in C++ and Python (according to Wikipedia, since no source available) which is extraordinarily fast for a graphical editor with great useful features and has a big community.
 Despite being proprietary, it is very extensible.
-Packages add a good amount of functionality, which adds a lot of features in it, like themes, color schemes, syntax, autocomplete, linting, live server, markdown support, formatting code, sidebar enhancements, color picker etc. The key bindings can be customised using a JSON file. its user interface is a fair one with a classic menu layout with File, Edit, Selection, Find, View, Goto, Tools, Project, Preferences and Help tabs and at the left a pane to manage project files.
+Packages add a good amount of functionality, which adds a lot of features in it, like themes, color schemes, syntax, autocomplete, linting, live server, markdown support, formatting code, sidebar enhancements, color picker etc. The key bindings can be customised using a JSON file. its user interface is a fair one with a classic menu layout with File, Edit, Selection, Find, View, Goto, Tools, Project, Preferences and Help menus and at the left a pane to manage project files.
 ## Vim
 ### Written in: C
 ### Owner: Bram Moolenaar